wadmiraal/wadmiraal.net/jekyll-src/_posts/2018-01-01-the-state-of-automated-tests-in-drupal8.markdown

 * **Functions and Methods:** 29.82% (17 / 57)
 * **Classes and Traits:** 14.29% (2 / 14)

 This seemed very low to me at first, until I decided to look what was exactly covered.
 The maintainers made the decision to focus their efforts on the actual business logic of the module.
 Aspects like rendering local tasks, or form elements, are not covered by tests.
 But I'd argue they don't necessarily _have_ to be: when using an API, like Drupal, you don't want to test the fact the API works as desired.
-You _might_ want to test your &ldquo;bridge code&rdquo; works (in our case, hook implementations and plugin definitions), but usually this adds relatively little value compared to other aspects.
+You _might_ want to test your &ldquo;bridge code&rdquo; (in our case, hook implementations and plugin definitions), but usually this adds relatively little value compared to other aspects.

-1m for running a test suite is still reasonable, although a far cry from the mere seconds it usually takes for similar sized projects in other frameworks.
+1 minute for running a test suite is still reasonable, although a far cry from the mere seconds it usually takes for similar sized projects in other frameworks.
 As a comparison, it takes 30s to run the _entire_ test suite for the Laravel framework...

 Still, this is short enough to encourage running them frequently.
 Furthermore, all tests pass, which suggests the suite is actively maintained.